Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

 \subsection{Temporal Feature Analysis: Delta and Jitter}

-Temporal deformation signatures, namely timestamp delta ($\Delta_t$) and inter-sample jitter ($J_t$), provide direct indicators of clock drift, NTP offset manipulation, and early-stage instability associated with Y2K38 rollover conditions.
-Figures~\ref{fig:delta_anomaly} and~\ref{fig:jitter_anomaly} illustrate the relationship between these temporal features and the anomaly scores produced by STGAT.
+Temporal deformation signatures, including timestamp delta ($\Delta_t$) and inter-sample jitter ($J_t$), provide direct indicators of clock drift, NTP offset manipulation, and early instability associated with Y2K38 rollover.
+Figures~\ref{fig:delta_anomaly} and~\ref{fig:jitter_anomaly} show their relationship with STGAT anomaly scores.